telerik/ajax-docs/api/server/Telerik.Web.UI/RadAjaxPanel.md

 This property is overridden in order to support controls which implement INamingContainer.
             The default value is changed to "AutoID".

+###  EnableAJAX `Boolean`

+Gets or sets if the ajax is enabled.
+If disabled
+            all ajaxified controls will cause postback.

+###  EnableAriaSupport `Boolean`

+When set to true enables support for WAI-ARIA

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableHistory `Boolean`

+Enables browser back/forward buttons state (browser history).
+            Please, review the RadAjax "Changes and backwards compatibility" - "Back and Forward buttons" article for more info.

 ###  EnablePageHeadUpdate `Boolean`

 Gets or sets if the page html head tag will be
             updated during the ajax request.

+###  HorizontalAlign `HorizontalAlign`

+This property specifies the horizontal alignment of the RadAjaxPanel
+            contents.

+###  IsAjaxRequest `Boolean`

+Gets if the requst is ajax or full postback.

+###  LoadingPanelID `String`

+Gets or sets the ID of the RadAjaxLoadingPanel control that
+            will be displayed over the control during AJAX requests.

+###  PostBackControls `String[]`

+String array with filter strings.
+Ajax trigger control whose ID matches one of these values will perform a synchronous request.

+###  RenderMode `UpdatePanelRenderMode`

+Gets or sets the render mode of the the RadAjaxPanel.
+The default value is Block.

 ###  RequestQueueSize `Int32`